symfony/panther/README.md

 ### A Polymorphic Feline

 Panther also gives you instant access to other BrowserKit-based implementations of `Client` and `Crawler`.
-Unlike Panther's native client, these alternative clients don't support JavaScript, CSS and screenshots capturing, but they are **super-fast**!
+Unlike Panther's native client, these alternative clients don't support JavaScript, CSS and screenshot capturing, but they are **super-fast**!

 Two alternative clients are available:

-* The first directly manipulates the Symfony kernel provided by `WebTestCase`, it's the fastest client available, but it is only available for Symfony apps.
+* The first directly manipulates the Symfony kernel provided by `WebTestCase`, it is the fastest client available, but it is only available for Symfony apps.
 * The second leverages the [Goutte](https://github.com/FriendsOfPHP/Goutte) web scraping library.
-  It is an intermediate between the Symfony's and the Panther's test clients.
-Goutte sends real HTTP requests, it is fast and is able to browse any webpage, not only the ones of the application under test.
+  It is an intermediate between Symfony's and Panther's test clients.
+Goutte sends real HTTP requests.
+  It is fast and is able to browse any webpage, not only the ones of the application under test.
   However, Goutte doesn't support JavaScript and other advanced features because it is entirely written in PHP.
   This one is available even for non-Symfony apps!